 Yolanda has spent almost a year on secondment with a leading wind farm developer as the legal adviser to a UK offshore wind farm and also to the head office of a FTSE 250 construction and facilities management company.

-Daniel Yost is chair of the Technology Transactions and Licensing practice at Orrick and a prior co-chair of Orrick’s Technology Companies Group.
+Daniel Yost is co-chair of the Technology Transactions practice at Orrick and a prior co-chair of Orrick’s Technology Companies Group.
 He is recognized for negotiating complex commercial and technology transactions and intellectual property counseling.